 I may add that the incorrect ones are quite rare, and you can still learn something from them by clicking on the ellipsis icon next to a suggestion.

-Let’s take a look at a side by side comparison between the free and premium versions of the app:
+Let’s look at a side-by-side comparison between the free and premium versions of the app: